Digital Twin-Based Cooling System Optimization for Data Center: Methodology

 This formulation captures a fundamental trade-off: reducing pump flow lowers $P_{\mathrm{pump}}$ (cubic relationship) but raises the return temperature, which narrows the approach temperature and increases $P_{\mathrm{CT}}$.
 The optimization must navigate this coupling to minimize total system energy.

-\subsection{\emph{Model calibration and validation approach}}
+\subsection{Model calibration and validation approach}

-\subsubsection{\emph{Modelica implementation}}
+\subsubsection{Modelica implementation}

 The physics-based model is implemented in OpenModelica 1.23 using the Modelica Buildings Library v11 \citep{Wetter2014}.
+The model represents the aggregate HTW-to-CTW economizer heat exchanger using the \texttt{PlateHeatExchangerEffectivenessNTU} component in counterflow configuration, which internally computes the heat exchanger effectiveness from the nominal operating point using the $\varepsilon$-NTU method and scales the overall heat transfer coefficient $UA$ with flow rate via the Dittus-Boelter exponent ($n = 0.8$).
+The nominal parameters used in the Modelica model are summarized in Table~\ref{tab:ehx_params}.

+The three HTW pumps are modeled as independent flow-controlled movers (\texttt{FlowControlled\_m\_flow}), one per active subloop, each prescribing its measured per-subloop flow rate as a boundary condition.
+This configuration matches the physical system, in which each of the three active 350-HP pumps operates on an independent VFD with its own power-flow characteristic.
+Pump heat addition to the fluid is neglected (\texttt{addPowerToMedium = false}) because the pump work ($\sim$17~kW per pump) is three orders of magnitude smaller than the IT heat load ($\sim$9~MW).

-The implementation uses the following key components: \texttt{Buildings.Fluid.HeatExchangers.ConstantEffectiveness} for modeling the plate heat exchangers as constant-effectiveness devices; as for the variable-speed pumps, use \texttt{Buildings.Fluid.Movers.FlowControlled\_m\_flow}; for the hydraulic resistance elements that produce the target flow distribution across the three parallel branches, use \texttt{Buildings.Fluid.FixedResistances.PressureDrop}; and for the glycol-water fluid properties based on polynomial correlations for secondary working fluids \citep{Melinder2010}, use \texttt{Buildings.Media.Antifreeze.EthyleneGlycolWater}.
+The implementation further uses \texttt{Buildings.\allowbreak Fluid.\allowbreak FixedResistances.\allowbreak PressureDrop} for the hydraulic resistance elements that produce the target flow distribution across the three parallel branches, and \texttt{Buildings.\allowbreak Media.\allowbreak Antifreeze.\allowbreak EthyleneGlycolWater} for the glycol-water fluid properties based on polynomial correlations for secondary working fluids \citep{Melinder2010}.
+The HTW loop operates at a system gauge pressure of approximately 6.2~bar (620~kPa).
+An expansion vessel provides the pressure reference point for the closed-loop hydraulic circuit.

-\subsubsection{\emph{Fluid property calibration}}
+\subsubsection{Fluid property calibration}

 A single calibration parameter governs the model's accuracy: the effective glycol mass fraction $X_a$ in the ethylene glycol-water mixture.
 The original dataset reports a 50/50 ethylene glycol-water coolant without specifying whether this refers to a mass or volumetric ratio \citep{Sun2024}. coolant without specifying whether this refers to a mass or volumetric ratio.
 Analysis of the dataset reveals that the waste-heat columns are derived quantities, computed internally as $Q_i = \dot{m}_i \, c_p \, (T_{\mathrm{ret},i} - T_{\mathrm{sup}})$ with a fixed conversion constant of $c_p = 3{,}709$ J/(kg$\cdot$K) and a flow conversion factor of 0.0631 kg/(s$\cdot$gpm).
 This constant is applied uniformly across all 49{,}869 records with zero variance, confirming that $Q$ is not an independent measurement.
 Consequently, using $c_p = 3{,}709$ J/(kg$\cdot$K) to predict return temperatures from $Q$ would recover the dataset's own formula, a circular validation.